Algarve-Tourist.com

 Alternatives to Carvoeiro

-Here our suggestions for resort towns which are similar to Carvoeiro (a medium sized town, which main focus is tourism and is close to a great beach).
-Our recommendations are:
+Here are suggestions for resort towns which are similar to Carvoeiro (a medium sized town where the main focus is tourism and is close to a high-quality beach).
+Recommendations include:

 In the AlgarveAlvor, Praia da Luz, Olhos de Agua and Monte Gordo